-Pope Activities Center houses the chapel, the BLOC (student center and gift shop), the gym, locker rooms, and music practice rooms.
+Pope Activities Center houses the chapel, the gym, and locker rooms.

 Grace Hall is named in honor of Mrs. Charles H. Stevens and is the home of the Executive Offices, Alumni Office, and Development Office as well as a museum featuring historical events and memorabilia from Piedmont International University, Spurgeon Baptist Bible College, and Atlantic Baptist Bible College.